DanielBradford/rubic/testing.md

 **Performance**

 - In initial reports the website had an average Performance rating of **76**.
-- I changed changed the appropriate .jpg & .png files into webp format to minimise memory usage and speed up loading and rendering times.
 - I streamlined the style.css file to lessen the data being loaded. (commit
 - By making these changes the current Performance rating is now (on average) **94**